lorrespz/CICY4-Deep-learning-hybrid-recurrent-NNs-main/README.md

 The top three models resulting from this first round of training were retrained at 80\% data split.

-The organization of this repo is as follows:
-  - The training notebooks for the 12 models are contained in the folders 'Models_CNN-RNN-hybrid' and 'Models_LSTM-based'.
-  - The trained models are saved in the folder 'Results_p2_Trained_models'.
-  - Some figures from the arXiv paper are stored in the folder 'Resutls_p1_Figures'.

 ## Processed data
 The original data set was introduced in the paper "Topological Invariants and Fibration Structure of Complete Intersection Calabi-Yau Four-Folds", arXiv:1405.2073,